mcavoybn/BTree_final/README.md

 BTree File: The file created by the GeneBankCreateBTree program.
 Tree metadata file created by GeneBankCreateBTree must also be present.
 Cache Size: If cache is enabled this will be the size desired by the user Debug level (optional): 0 will enable debugging output.
+Defaults to 0.

 This will print each query string that was found and how often it appears in the sequence.